Sobhangh/IDP-Z3/README.md

-The IDP-Z3 tools implement a knowledge base system combining the Microsoft Z3 solver and a grounder developed in-house, supporting the IDP language.
-See the presentation at [www.IDP-Z3.be](https://www.IDP-Z3.be).
+IDP-Z3 is a software collection implementing the Knowledge Base paradigm using the FO(.) language.
+FO(.) is First Order logic, extended with definitions, types, arithmetic, aggregates and intensional objects.

 It is developed by the Knowledge Representation group at KU Leuven in Leuven, Belgium, and made available under the [GNU LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.txt).

+See more information at [www.IDP-Z3.be](https://www.IDP-Z3.be).

 # Installation